dogtagpki/pki/docs/admin/PKI_Health_Check_Tool.md

 ## How to use

 Healthcheck executes a series of plugins to collect its information.
 Each plugin, referred to later as a source, is organized around a specific theme (system certificates, file system permissions and ownership, clones, etc.).
-A source is a collection of tests, refered to as checks, that should test one small piece of IPA.
-The purpose is so that when developing and running the tests, one can control which are executed.
+A source is a collection of tests, refered to as checks, that should test one small piece of PKI.

 The report will consist of a message describing what was run and the status.
-If the status is not successful it may include additional information for the administrator to use to correct the issue (e.g. a file has the wrong permissions, expected X and got Y).
+If the status is not successful, the message may include additional information, which can be used by the admin to correct the issue (e.g. a file has the wrong permissions, expected X and got Y).

 ### Manual Execution

-The `pki-healthcheck` command will exit with a returncode of 0, even if any checks discovered issues with the PKI installation.
-A non-zero returncode means that `pki-healthcheck` failed in a non-recoverable way.

 To run it manually, execute: